Chart Color Schemes

 Sheldon has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure, major projects, and planning initiatives significantly impact an area's performance.
-AreaSearch has identified six projects expected to affect the region.
-Notable projects are the Redlands Coast Regional Sport and Recreation Precinct, Birkdale Community Precinct, Redland Whitewater Centre, and Wellington Street/Panorama Drive Road Upgrade.
-The following list details those most relevant:.
+The performance of a region can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified six projects that are expected to impact this area.
+Notable among these are the Redlands Coast Regional Sport and Recreation Precinct, Birkdale Community Precinct, Redland Whitewater Centre, and Wellington Street/Panorama Drive Road Upgrade.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.